Brand Dilution definition

 What is Brand Dilution?

-Brand dilution is when brands are made less effective and less valuable through excessive use.
+Brand dilution is when brands are made less effective and less valuable through use on products that don’t fit the brand.

 But how can a brand be excessively used?
 Doesn’t the brand just grow through use?

-The definition of brand dictates that there are preconceptions that come with brands that can lead to more sales in the future.
-That creates brand equity; there is a value to a brand because it is an asset generates future revenue.
+In our definition of brand, we discuss the preconceptions customer have with products that feature a brand, and that can increase sales and profit.
+That creates brand equity; there is a value to a brand because it is an asset generates future revenue profits.

 Brand dilution or overuse of the brand is when those preconceptions are lost or changed.
 Brands come with expectations, and when a product or piece of media does not live up to those expectations, the customers’ minds adjust.